Archive of Our Own: Reception

 In 2012, in an article entitled "Where to find the good fanfiction porn", Aja Romano and Gavia Baker-Whitelaw of The Daily Dot described Archive of Our Own as "a cornerstone of the fanfic community", writing that it hosted content that other sites like FanFiction.Net and Wattpad did not allow and was more easily navigable than Tumblr.

 Time listed Archive of Our Own as one of the 50 best websites of 2013, describing it as "the most carefully curated, sanely organized, easily browsable and searchable nonprofit collection of fan fiction on the Web".

 According to Casey Fiesler, Shannon Morrison, and Amy S. Bruckman, Archive of Our Own is a rare example of a value-sensitive design that was developed and coded by its target audience, namely writers and readers of fanfiction.
 They wrote that the site serves as a realization of feminist HCI (an area of human–computer interaction) in practice, despite the fact that the developers of Archive of Our Own had not been conscious of feminist HCI principles when designing the site.

 In 2019, Archive of Our Own was awarded a Hugo Award in the category of Best Related Work, a category whose purpose is to recognize science fiction–related work that is notable for reasons other than fictional text.
 Fiesler wrote positively of the nomination: "...its nomination signals a greater respect for both fan fiction as an art form and for the creators and users of this remarkable platform.
 It's a recognition of the power of these diverse spaces and voices that have, for so long, been marginalized—both in genre fiction and in computing."

+Impact

+Studies have shown the positive impact writing fanfiction can have on aspiring writers and young people.
+Sites such as Archive of Our Own or Fanfiction.net give authors the space to accept feedback on their works in a supportive and non toxic environment which differs from social media.

+The majority of AO3's writers are based in the Northern Hemisphere and speak primarily English which has allowed for many to practise their English while writing fanfiction.
+Women make up the majority of AO3's users with the next largest category being non-binary.
+One of the most popular forms of fanfictions re-interpret the cisgender/heteronormative elements found in the real world and most media.